Treatment for Peyronie’s Disease in Tallahassee, FL

 With or without an erection, Peyronie’s disease can most often be diagnosed in a physical exam.
 If scar tissue is felt, you may be given an injectable drug to create an erection and check how your penis curves or narrows.
 In addition, an ultrasound or X-ray may be ordered to get an accurate location of the buildup of scar tissue.
 This will allow for a proper treatment plan to be designed.

-How is Peyronie’s Disease Treated in Tallahassee, Florida?
+How is Peyronie’s Disease Treated at Panhandle Men’s Health

 The overall goal of treatment is to reduce pain and strengthen the ability to have intercourse.
 If you are not experiencing pain and having very little issues with penile curvature, you may not need treatment until the symptoms progress.
 In a few cases, the disease will resolve itself without any treatment.